 You can see a full list of banks supporting Apple Pay in the US here and UK here.
 For Android Pay they can be found for the US here and for the UK here.
 For Samsung in the US, head here, and UK folks portal through here.

 Should Android and Samsung Pay support come to iOS, they would both win in terms of compatibility.
 For now, it feels like Apple and Samsung are the two frontrunners.

 In all three cases, you'll have to verify your card with your bank before you can start spending.
 The process is a tiny bit different across the board, but none of them should take too long, and in all cases you'll need to do the setup on your smartphone.

-We have a full guide to setting up Android Pay on a smartwatch, so we won't dive too much into it here, but setting up on Android Wear requires going through the standalone procedure on your phone, even if you already have a card on your account for use with your smartphone.
+We have a full guide to setting up Android Pay on a smartwatch, so we won't dive into it too much here, but setting up on Android Wear requires going through the standalone procedure on your phone, even if you already have a card on your account for use with your smartphone.
 You'll also need to setup a lock screen, be it a pin number or swipe pattern, to use Android Pay.
 The good news is that, once unlocked, it will only lock again if you take the watch off.

 Setting up Apple Pay on the Apple Watch isn't very different.
 You'll also need a passcode of some description, and it uses a similar security mechanism of re-locking Pay if it loses contact with your wrist.